WasayHS/ThirTeam/README.md

-#Thirteam - Tut 3, Group 13
+Thirteam - Tut 3, Group 13

 The game is a Top Down RPG where you can play as evil or good and this will change a lot of the dialogue that takes place in the cutscenes and different endings, The user is able to move, battle enemies, recieve potions.

 ___________________________________________GUI Version________________________________________________________________________

-To Play the GUI Version

 1) Download the source code by going to "clone or download" and click "Download ZIP"
 2) Extract Files